-Present: Dianne Adams; Hilary Cox; Andy Gibbs; Judi Hibberd; Janet Hickinbottom; Bron Putnam; Faith Ward; and Mary Webb,
+Dianne Adams; Hilary Cox; Paddy Deeley; Andy Gibbs; Judi Hibberd; Janet Hickinbottom; Bron Putnam; Rona Taylor; and Faith Ward.

 |Summary of actions following the meeting||Responsible|

 |Inform Westwood Heath residents about Santa Sleigh||Mary (at appropriate time)|

 |Next meeting agenda item re BGRA membership||Judi|